 1863 – Minnesota School for the Deaf opened in Faribault.

-1865 – The Empire State Association of the Deaf was formed.
-It was the first state association of the Deaf.
+1865 – Empire State Association of the Deaf formed.
+The first state association of the Deaf.

 1866 – News!
 (Gallaudet) Melville Ballard was the first graduate of the college.

-1866 – Frederick Law Olmsted presented plans for National Deaf Mute College (now Gallaudet University).
+1866 – Frederick L. Olmsted presented National Deaf Mute College (Gallaudet University).

-1867 – Lexington School opened in New York City, becoming the first pure oral school in the country.
-Clarke School soon followed in Northampton, Maine.
+1867 – Lexington School for Deaf opened in New York City, becoming the first pure oral school in the country.
+Clarke School soon followed in Northampton, Massachusetts.

 1868 – Maryland School for the Deaf opened in Frederick, Maryland.